formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 ### Modular PSN Characterization

 To generate the PSN characterization results for basic 2x2, 3x3, 4x4, and 8x8 setups (Figures 3,
 5, 7-9 in paper) run the following from this directory.
-This should take approximately 2 hrs, and should use only a small amount of memory as it is simulating the model, not exploring the state space.
+This should take approximately 2 hrs.
+This characterization is completed using statistical model checking, as described in the paper.
+Statistical model checking does not use excessive memory, but will use multiple threads in an attempt to generate results faster.

 ```sh
 python3 python/psn_results.py